8 Supplements and Vitamins for Memory—What Works and What Doesn’t

-Try these mental workout exercises to sharpen your mind.
+Try these daily brain exercises to sharpen your mind.

 Asian (or Panax) ginseng is touted as a memory-protecting supplement on its own or paired with gingko biloba as Gincosan.
 Like the other herb, though, the scientific studies we have haven’t shown much promise; better studies are needed.
 Companies generally imply that because herbal remedies are “natural” they don’t have any risks, but that’s not the case.
 “Older patients tend to be more sensitive to medications and herbal supplements to begin with,” says Dr. Masurkar.
 “They’re usually on more medications, so they’re especially at risk of side effects and interactions issues.”